Best Colleges & Universities in Nevada

 Graduation Rate: 41%

-The University of Nevada, Las Vegas is certainly one of the best schools in Nevada when it comes to research, but when it comes to law school, UNLV is the only school in Nevada.
-UNLV is also home to the only dental school in the state and features more than three hundred and fifty degrees in other professional fields.
+The University of Nevada-Las Vegas is undoubtedly one of the best schools in Nevada when it comes to research, but UNLV is also the only school in Nevada that offers law or dental degrees, UNLV features more than 350 degrees in other professional fields.

-According to The Military Times, UNLV is ranked number 62 out of more than six hundred colleges for veterans or active service members.
-US News & World Report ranks the university as the most diverse campus in the nation, and its individual programs and degree plans have received similar acclaim.
-UNLV Law School is ranked 59th in the entire nation, and the School of Nursing was ranked as the best in Nevada and one of the best in the nation.
+According to The Military Times, UNLV is ranked 62nd out of more than six hundred colleges for veterans or active service members.
+US News & World Report ranks the university as the most diverse campus in the nation, and its programs and degree plans have received similar acclaim.
+UNLV Law School is ranked 59th in the entire country, and the School of Nursing was ranked as the best in Nevada and one of the best in the nation.

 3. Northwest Career College